patronasxdxd/CTFS/docs/1_Agave.md

 ## Setup

 In the initial phase, we replicate the contract state by forking it.
-This involves copying the contract precisely as it existed before the exploit, to create a replicated environment that mirrors the historical state of the smart contract at the time before the exploit happened
+This involves copying the contract exactly as it existed before the exploit, to create a replicated environment that mirrors the historical state of the smart contract at the time before the exploit happened

 The code initializes variables related to the lending pool addresses provider, lending pool, and price oracle using the Gnosis forked state.

-**`vm.startPrank`** is used to set an address as the **`msg.sender`**, by setting it to the gnosis bridge address we can simulate real transactions.
+**`vm.startPrank`** is used to set an address as the **`msg.sender`**, by setting it to the gnosis bridge address we can simulate transactions.
 Finally, we establish the initial state of the contract by minting the original amounts of WETH and LINK tokens.